jewettaij/visfd/doc/doc_filter_mrc.md

 Note:
 The ["*-mask cytoplasmic_volume.rec*"](#-mask-MRC_FILE)
 argument used in the second step is optional.
 I use it in this example because we are searching for ribosomes, so we want to restrict our search to blobs which lie *inside* the cell.
-*(Note: Extra care must be taken if your image contains ice, gold fiducial markers, or other extremely dark objects which can throw the detector off.
+(The mask image file used in this example, "cytoplasmic_volume.rec", can be generated using the procedure described in example 3.)
-You can usually reduce the severity of this problem by including the "-cl -0.4 0.4" argument to clip these extreme voxel brightnesses.)*
+*(Note: Extra care must be taken if your image contains ice, gold fiducial markers, or other extremely dark objects which can confuse the detector You can usually reduce the severity of this problem a little by including the "-cl -0.5 0.5" argument to clip these extreme voxel brightnesses.)*

 Note: